We examine one of the most pressing questions of our time: How do we thrive in a period of profound digital transformation?

 The IDE hosts conferences, roundtables, Jeffersonian dinners, and other events throughout the year that assemble thought leaders to discuss, debate, and take informed action on issues related to the digital economy.

-This year marks our first-ever challenge event, the MIT IDE Inclusive Innovation Competition (IIC).
-We identify and celebrate organizations that are inventing a more sustainable, productive, and inclusive future for all.
+The MIT Inclusive Innovation Challenge (IIC) identifes and celebrates organizations that are inventing a more sustainable, productive, and inclusive future for all.
 The IIC grants $1 million in prizes to organizations that strive on behalf of working people at the middle and base of our economy.

 The IDE invites bright minds to spend a day, a week, a semester, or a year with our research teams to collaborate on research, publications, and events.